kelly-h-xu/GoodReads-and-Gender/README.md

 💻 Text Vectorization + Deep Learning using Word2Vec, NLTK Toolkit, and Sci-Kit Learn.
 Data wrangling and cleaning using Pandas.
 Data visualization using Seaborn.

 ➡️ Limitations/Disclaimer: A big limitation in our linguistic analysis was viewing gender as a binary.
 Another significant limitation of our analysis was that we primarily confined ourselves to pronouns like she, him, his, hers, etc. to measure gender.
 However, there were many reviews in which these words did not appear, as review posters opted to call characters by their names instead.

 	                  Our most obvious limitation is that cosine similarity is not a perfect measure of linguistic similarity, as language does not always translate beautifully to math.
 While vectorization of words provides a stable algorithm to find connections between mathematical representations, linguistics have greater human nuance behind them that machines cannot always capture.
 Furthermore, cosine similarity only captures a measure of similarity for the orientation of vectors, and it does not capture magnitude (ie. distance).
 Future work should also study the euclidean distance between word vectors to better understand how similar words are according to vectorization by looking at both the orientation and magnitude of vectors.

-## Research Landscape + Research Questions
+## Research Questions
-Despite pushes to diversify literature and calls for better representation of female characters, many prominent authors still face scorn for depicting characters as gender stereotypes with little depth.
-We wanted to see if gender bias was prevalent in the language GoodReads reviewers used, studying what common stereotypes were invoked and how strong the linguistic associations between gender and stereotypes were in reviews and how these varied by genre.
-We believe these findings could contribute to ongoing discourse surrounding publishing and gender stereotypes while also offering greater context to the biases present in reviews we rely on for book selection, which may not be immediately apparent.

 For this project, our main research questions were:
 1. What words/qualities that are common in literary stereotypes and character tropes do GoodReads reviewers attribute or associate with male and female characters across genres?
 2. What differences exist in the association of literary stereotypes with certain genders when we cross compare stereotypical associations with opposite genders across genres?